Valemax: General characteristics

 Although similar in size, there are some differences in main dimensions, cargo capacity, machinery and external appearance between the Valemax ships built in South Korea, China and Japan.
 While the first series of 35 ships was more diverse, all 30 Chinese-built Valemax vessels of the second series are based on the same standard design, SDARI 400OC, by Shanghai Merchant Ship Design & Research Institute (SDARI).
-The three Japanese-built vessels, however, represent another standard design, G400OC.Valemax ships are 360 to 362 m long,The world's largest ore carriers.
-Det Norske Veritas.
-Retrieved 1 September 2011 making them some of the longest ships currently in service.
-With a maximum draught of between 22 and 23 m while loaded, the ships are limited only to a few deepwater ports in Brazil, Europe and China.Machine Support services on world's largest dry bulk carrier.
-Machine Support News.
-Retrieved 2 September 2011 In ballast the ships draw around 12 m of water.
+The three Japanese-built vessels, however, represent another standard design, G400OC.

+Valemax ships are 360 to 362 m long, making them some of the longest ships currently in service.
+With a maximum draught of between 22 and 23 m while loaded, the ships are limited only to a few deepwater ports in Brazil, Europe and China.
+In ballast the ships draw around 12 m of water.
 The breadth of the Valemax ships is about 65 m.
 The size of the ships is limited mainly by Chinese ports and the ships of this size are generally referred to as Chinamax vessels.